Extend claims-based web applications in SharePoint

 Click Create a new IIS web site, and then type the name of the web site in the Name box.

 In the IIS Web Site section, in the Port box, type the port number you want to use to access the web application.
-If you are creating a new web site, this box contains a suggested port number.
-If you are using an existing web site, this box contains the current port number.
+If you're creating a new web site, this box contains a suggested port number.
+If you're using an existing web site, this box contains the current port number.

 The default port number for HTTP access is 80, and the default port number for HTTPS access is 443.
 To enable users to access the web application without typing in a port number, use the appropriate default port number.